William Fèvre - Chablis 1er Cru Montmains 2016

 Wine rated (2017 guide) 90/100

 Pale yellow with green highlights.
 Delicate, spicy aromas of ginger and quinine, complicated by minerality.
-Supple on the attack, it becomes spicy and lively on the midpalate, with citrus and white peach flavors accented by a peppery quality.
-It shows great energy and mineral tension, and finishes with excellent length.
-Winemaker Didier Séguier notes that the estate's vines on the Butteaux part of the grand coteau de Montmains are responsible for the wine's freshness.
+Supple on the attack, it becomes spicy and lively on the mid-palate, with citrus and white peach flavors accentuated by a peppery quality.
+It shows beautiful energy and mineral tension and finishes with very good length.
+Winemaker Didier Séguier notes that the estate's vines located in the Butteaux section of the Montmains hillside are responsible for this wine's freshness.

 James Suckling